-The PPS shows infrastructure impacts to REF for woodland clearing disturbances that were reviewed and approved with SDP-2304, to construct the required infrastructure in the form of road crossings, utilities (water and sewer connections), and SWM structures that were approved by DPIE.
+The Saddle Ridge application proposed infrastructure impacts to REF for woodland clearing disturbances that were reviewed and approved with SDP-2304, to construct the required infrastructure in the form of road crossings, utilities (water and sewer connections), and SWM structures that were approved by DPIE.
 Mitigation to streams, wetlands, and wetland buffers will be reviewed by the Maryland Department of the Environment (MDE).
 Woodland replacement for infrastructure clearing will be included in the overall woodland conservation requirement per the WCO.
-This PPS includes three additional PMA impacts to the on-site REF for trail connections and a road tie-in grading location, which are discussed further below.
+This PPS application proposes three additional PMA impacts to the on-site REF for trail connections and a road tie-in grading location which are discussed further below.